 - Strengthening our role as a business incubator

 - Creating a community

 - Creating opportunities for our staff and students to work with our neighbours at Stratford Waterfront, V&A, UCL and Sadler’s Wells.

 The site and the building

-Olympicopolis is split across two sites.
+The Cultural and Education District on the Olympic Park is split across two sites.
 Its development is being managed by the London Legacy Development Corporation (LLDC), the Government body with responsibility for delivering an appropriate legacy to the 2012 Olympic Games in East London.
-Find out more about the project on their website.